[pageinfo chapter=”elements” chapnos=”1″ chaptitle=”Elements of our hybrid existence”/]

 However, both are [hilite]embodied in flesh and silicon[/hilite], and if we wish to communicate with any computational device, we do so through the physical world; whether tapping keys, pushing a mouse or stroking an iPhone screen.
 Not all these interactions involve fingers and touch: speech involves tongue and mouth creating pressure waves through the air that vibrates the microphone in the computer, gesture recognition involves moving arms, photons and optics, and even direct brain interfaces use electrodes and wires.
 There is no connection in pure abstraction but always in the physical world.

 As more devices around us have digital aspects, it becomes essential that we understand the way physical and digital interactions meet.
-Traditionally the physical form of a product was the domain of the industrial designer whereas the digital interaction belonged to usability or human-computer interaction specialist.
+Traditionally the physical form of a product was the domain of the industrial designer (sometimes also called product designer) whereas the digital interaction belonged to usability or human-computer interaction specialist.
 However, now, in products from mobile phones to washing machines, the physical design and the digital design must come together to create a single experience for the user.

 How many computers in your home?